mattstuhring/songr/README.md

 ## Run the app
 1. Navigate to project in the terminal
 2. ``` $ gradle bootRun ```
-3. Open brower and navigate to http://localhost:8080
+3. Open browser and navigate to http://localhost:8080

 ## Routes
 - /hello